Fourth Geneva Convention: Section III. Occupied territories

 Articles 47–78 impose substantial obligations on occupying powers.
 As well as numerous provisions for the general welfare of the inhabitants of an occupied territory, an occupier may not forcibly deport protected persons, or deport or transfer parts of its own civilian population into occupied territory (Art.49).

 Article 49: Deportations, transfers, evacuations

-Article 49.
-Individual or mass forcible transfers, as well as deportations of protected persons from occupied territory to the territory of the Occupying Power or to that of any other country, occupied or not, are prohibited, regardless of their motive.

-Nevertheless, the Occupying Power may undertake total or partial evacuation of a given area if the security of the population or imperative military reasons so demand.
-Such evacuations may not involve the displacement of protected persons outside the bounds of the occupied territory except when for material reasons it is impossible to avoid such displacement.
-Persons thus evacuated shall be transferred back to their homes as soon as hostilities in the area in question have ceased.

-The Occupying Power undertaking such transfers or evacuations shall ensure, to the greatest practicable extent, that proper accommodation is provided to receive the protected persons, that the removals are effected in satisfactory conditions of hygiene, health, safety and nutrition, and that members of the same family are not separated.

-The Protecting Power shall be informed of any transfers and evacuations as soon as they have taken place.

-The Occupying Power shall not detain protected persons in an area particularly exposed to the dangers of war unless the security of the population or imperative military reasons so demand.

-The Occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies.

 The reference in the last paragraph to "deportation", is commonly understood as the expulsion of foreign nationals, whereas the expulsion of nationals would be called extradition, banishment or exile.
 If ethnic groups are affected by deportation, it may also be referred to as population transfer.
 Transfer in this case literally means to move or pass from one place to another.
-The ICRC has expressed the opinion, "that international humanitarian law prohibits the establishment of settlements, as these are a form of population transfer into occupied territory."
+The ICRC has expressed the opinion, "that international humanitarian law prohibits the establishment of settlements, as these are a form of population transfer into occupied territory".